Punta Arenas: Climate

-Since 1986, Punta Arenas has been the first significantly populated city in the world to be affected directly by the thinning ozone layer.
+After 1986, Punta Arenas became the first significantly populated city in the world to be affected directly by the thinning ozone layer.
 Its residents are considered to be exposed to potentially damaging levels of ultraviolet radiation.

 History

 Two early Spanish settlements were attempted along this coast (on the Straits of Magellan).
 The first was founded in 1584 and was called Nombre de Jesús.
 It failed due to the harsh weather and difficulty in the settlers' obtaining food and water, and the enormous distances from other Spanish ports.
 A second colony, Ciudad del Rey don Felipe, was attempted about 80 kilometres south of Punta Arenas.
 This became known later as Puerto del Hambre, which translates to Port Famine.
 Spain had established these settlements in an attempt to protect its shipping and prevent piracy by English pirates, by controlling the Straits of Magellan.
-An English pirate captain, Thomas Cavendish during his circumnavigation, rescued the last surviving member of Puerto del Hambre in 1587.
+An English privateer, Thomas Cavendish, during his circumnavigation, rescued the last surviving member of Puerto del Hambre in 1587.